Physical Education and Sports

-Physical Education and Sport at Windermere School aims to provide pupils with physical literacy delivered through a well-planned, progressive curriculum.
+The Physical Education and Sports Department aims to provide students with physical literacy delivered through a well-planned, progressive curriculum.

 This combination gives pupils the motivation, confidence, physical competence, knowledge, and understanding to take responsibility for engagement in physical activities for life.
 We firmly believe that this can also have a positive impact on pupils within the wider school curriculum, and aim to develop regular participation, enjoyment, passion and excellence.

 Windermere School will do this by:

 - Providing pupils with the opportunity to access high-quality physical activity, so they develop a passion for exercise as they progress through life.

 - Developing a competitive fixture list across our core sports.

 - Teaching pupils the importance of physical activity and sport, and equip them with the skills and knowledge to take part in physical activity.

 - Educating pupils about the importance of a healthy, active, and balanced lifestyle.